 Wound care stimulates the healing of foot and ankle-area wounds and ulcers.
-At Modern Podiatry in Hampton and Atlanta, Georgia, wound care specialist Kibibi Wanzu, DPM, and the expert team also including Brittany C. Sumpter, DPM, and Ronderick Williamson, DPM, offer wound care and foot and limb salvage to encourage rapid recovery and prevent you from needing an amputation.
-To learn more about the healing treatments for wounds, call the office or schedule an appointment online today.
+Our expert team offer wound care and foot and limb salvage to encourage rapid recovery and prevent you from needing an amputation.

 Wound care helps you heal when you have cuts, blisters, punctures, or sores on your foot or ankle.
-At Modern Podiatry, the experienced team of wound care providers offers this type of care in their Hampton office.
+At Modern Podiatry, our team of podiatry care providers have specialized experience in managing diabetic and vascular foot and ankle wounds using the most effective, modern techniques.
+We will manage and promoting healing of your challenging wounds and help you avoid serious complications.

 During wound care appointments at Modern Podiatry, the team examines your feet and cleans the wound carefully.
 They may perform debridement, in which they remove dead or infected skin to prevent damage from spreading.